hridhaan-s/hridhaan-s/README.md

 ## Hello there!, I’m Hridhaan

 I’m a high school student who enjoys building things and figuring stuff out along the way.
-Most of my work sits at the intersection of **tech, engineering, and curiosity**.
+Most of my work is around **tech, research, engineering, and curiosity**.

 ### What I’m usually working on